One of the most common questions we hear is, “Are you an LMS (Learning Management System)?”

 - Reuseable assets, assessment creation and interactivities

 Both systems have their strengths, so it shouldn’t be a question of “either or.”
-While an LMS has a viable place in the learning industry, its purpose is to track and report the completion of educational courses and training programs.
+While learning management systems have a viable place in the learning industry, their purpose is to track and report the completion of educational courses and training programs.
 An LCMS is designed to allow the author to manage content through its entire lifecycle, from authoring to delivery and analysis.
-While each serves a different purpose, both platforms can work together to provide a complete end-to-end solution.
+While each serves a different purpose, both platforms can work together to provide a complete end-to-end solution, potentially creating the best learning management system when combined.

 Unlike external authoring tools, all types of content can be housed in an LCMS.
 Authoring can be done within an LCMS, or content can be integrated from proprietary tools, such as Storyline and Captivate.
 An LCMS can feed content to different platforms for different delivery methods, while still allowing for the management of content to be synced from in the LCMS itself.
 Content can be fed into one or more LMSs without having to download, upload or reload to keep files in sync.
 Content can also be embedded within other applications such as Salesforce or fed to a Learning Experience Platform, such as Degreed or EdCast.